hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

 * `app_service_plan_id` - (Required) The ID of the App Service Plan within which to create this Function App.

 * `storage_connection_string` - (Required) The connection string of the backend storage account which will be used by this Function App (such as the dashboard, logs).
+The access key can be updated, but changing the storage account requires a taint and a recreate to take place.

 * `app_settings` - (Optional) A key-value pair of App Settings.